I love sandwiches, but the perfect sandwich bread has always escaped me.

 To begin, dissolve dry active yeast in the water.

 In a large bowl (or the bowl of a mixer), combine the water and yeast with the 2 cups of starter.
 Stir until the starter dissolves (a few strings of starter are okay).

 Add the flour and the salt.
 Stir until a loose shaggy dough starts to form.
-If you have a mixer, continue to mix for another 8 minutes or so.
+If you have a mixer, continue to mix for another 5 minutes or so.
 Don’t have a mixer?
 Turn the dough out onto a floured surface and knead the dough until it becomes soft and smooth.

 If the dough seems especially sticky, feel free to work in an additional tablespoon of flour until the dough reaches the right consistency.
 It should feel slightly tacky to the touch, but it shouldn’t stick to your fingers like bubblegum.